Retreat Registration Information

 Registration for Clearing Retreats starts on Tuesday, February 23, 2021 at 8:00 a.m.
 Central Time

 Early registration will help ensure that you get the week and the room accommodation that you want.
 You may register for Clearing Retreats by mail, online or phone.
-Internet registrations will be available in mid-March.
+Internet registrations will be available in mid-April.

 Payment in full is required when registering.